Ulysses (poem): Literary context

 Tennyson adopts aspects of the Ulysses character and narrative from many sources; his treatment of Ulysses is the first modern account.
 The ancient Greek poet Homer introduced Ulysses (Odysseus in Greek), and many later poets took up the character, including Euripides, Horace, Dante, William Shakespeare, and Alexander Pope.
-Homer's Odyssey provides the poem's narrative background: in its eleventh book the prophet Tiresias foretells that Ulysses will return to Ithaca after a difficult voyage, then begin a new, mysterious voyage, and later die a peaceful, "unwarlike" death that comes vaguely "from the sea".
+Homer's Odyssey provides the poem's narrative background: in its eleventh book the prophet Tiresias foretells that Ulysses will return to Ithaca after a difficult voyage, then begin a new, mysterious voyage, and later die a peaceful, "unwarlike" death that comes vaguely "far from the sea".
 At the conclusion of Tennyson's poem, his Ulysses is contemplating undertaking this new voyage.

 Tennyson's character, however, is not the lover of public affairs seen in Homer's poems.
 Rather, "Ulisse" from Dante's Inferno is Tennyson's main source for the character, which has an important effect on the poem's interpretation.
 Ulisse recalls his voyage in the Infernos 26th canto, in which he is condemned to the Eighth Circle of false counsellors for misusing his gift of reason.
 Dante treats Ulisse, with his "zeal …/ T'explore the world", as an evil counsellor who lusts for adventure at the expense of his family and his duties in Ithaca.
 Tennyson projects this zeal into Ulysses' unquenched desire for knowledge: